TristanWebber/garage_monitor/esp_cpp/README.md

 }
 ```

 This basic structure gets some window-dressing to give the timer a little more context about its environment.
 As has been the case throughout this exercise, there are some challenges related to timing to be aware of.
 Starting the timer and executing the callback takes some time, so this information should also be passed to the timer to correct for the known time required for processing.
-For my ESPC3, this was approximately 10us.

-Finally, this signals to us that our previous approach of counting every us in `expect_pulse` is perhaps unneccessary.
-Firstly, the new approach takes too long to permit this.
-Secondly, our logic only needs to detect if a pulse is ~26us or ~70us.
-So we try using 20us.
-Now our driver has achieved a compromise where it has the required performance and timing, and no longer blocks other tasks from executing.
+For my ESPC3, this was approximately 10us when the task was run in isolation but up to 200us when the WiFi and MQTT event loops were running.
+This signals that this approach is not practical for a single-core ESP.
+However, for a dual core, it's far easier for us to escape the goings on of the radio transceiver.

 ### Remote Control Transceiver driver